mg-04/mg-04.github.io/_articles/vlsi/vlsi.md

 {% include toc %}

-In this set of articles, I will walk through the **essentials of the 4321 design project**, so you can achieve an A-tier layout even you are **completely new** to layout (like I was).
+In this set of articles, I will walk through the **essentials of the 4321 design project**, so you can achieve an A tier layout even you are **completely new** to layout (like I was).
 It will be a *huge* learning curve, and that's exactly the point.

 Think of this project as a process of **successive approximation** (Shepard’s favorite exam technique): make an initial attempt, realize how bad it is, learn something new, refine it, and repeat.